-Because the larynx can lose its ability to close properly as a result of devocalization, there is high risk for inhaling food, liquid or vomit into the lungs.
+And because the larynx can lose its ability to close properly as a result of devocalization, there is high risk for inhaling food, liquid or vomit into the lungs.
 That in turn can lead to pneumonia.

 CLAIM:"Bark softening" isn't devocalization.
 It's a different, non-invasive procedure.
 FACT: "Bark

 painful and dangerous.

-CLAIM:Just keep the animal quiet for a few days after devocalization surgery to prevent internal scarring.
-FACT: False, according to board-certified veterinary surgeon Joel Woolfson, DVM, DACVS.
+CLAIM:Just keep the animal quiet for a few days after vocal cord surgery to prevent internal scarring.
+FACT: This is also false, according to Dr. Woolfson.
 He explains, "Scar tissue formation (fibroplasia) is part of the healing process every time you cut into tissue.
 That the scar tissue would become excessive if the animal were more active is a theory concocted without any science or evidence."

 The animal's risk of certain cancers.

 The pet overpopulation that burdens taxpayer-funded municipal resources and nonprofit animal shelters, and leads to scores of animals being euthanized just for want of a home.

 Persistent barking or meowing triggered by hormonally driven excitement or aggression.